contentful/apps/apps/aws-amplify/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+## Using webhooks

+This app uses a webhook provided by the user to trigger builds in their AWS Amplify app.
+This server throws a CORS error at the AWS level, and so to get around that we're using `cors-anywhere`

+This package sets up a proxy in order to make CORS valid calls to whatever server from `localhost`.

+However, for security reasons you'll need to open your browser, navigate to https://cors-anywhere.herokuapp.com/corsdemo and hit the button on this page.
+This allows the proxy to work locally.

 #### `npm run upload`

 Uploads the build folder to contentful and creates a bundle that is automatically activated.